-There are "a" and "b" variations for each RealDrums style.
+There are "a" and "b" variations for each RealDrum.
 They are determined by the part markers assigned in the Chords window.

-To assign the substyles for your song, click on the Chords button to open the Chords window and insert "a" or "b" part markers.
+C[F] To assign the substyles for your song, click on the Chords button to open the Chords window and insert "a" or "b" part markers.